-Amarc has entered into an alliance with Freeport-McMoRan Minerals Properties Canada Inc. ("Freeport"), a wholly owned subsidiary of Freeport-McMoRan Inc., to efficiently advance the JOY District.
-Under the terms of the agreement Freeport may acquire up to a 70% ownership interest by making staged investments totalling \$110 million.
-Freeport increased its Year 1 contribution in the 2021 JOY exploration program by \sim 50% - from \$4 million to \$5.94 million, and in 2022 continued its earn-in completing a second drilling season funding approximately \$14 million of work, for its Year 2 contribution.
-The 2023 program was specifically designed to inform intended District-wide drilling in 2024.
+Amarc has entered into an agreement with Freeport-McMoRan Minerals Properties Canada Inc. ("Freeport"), a wholly owned subsidiary of Freeport-McMoRan Inc., to efficiently advance the JOY District.
+Under the terms of the agreement, Freeport may acquire up to a 70% ownership interest by making staged investments totalling \$110 million.
+Freeport increased its Year 1 contribution in the 2021 JOY exploration program by ~50% - from \$4 million to \$5.94 million, and in 2022 continued its earn-in completing a second drilling season funding approximately \$14 million of work, for its Year 2 contribution, and has continued its earn in by funding programs at JOY in 2023 and 2024.
 Amarc is the project operator.

-To date, the Amarc exploration team has completed 19,759 m of helicopter-supported drilling and extensive airborne and surface surveys at JOY with Freeport, identifying several mineralized trends across the JOY District and indicating the potential for clustered porphyry deposits that remain to be fully explored.
-In addition, the mineralization at the PINE Deposit has been expanded over 1,700 m, substantial new porphyry Cu-Au mineralization has been discovered at the largely overburden covered Canyon deposit target; and widely spaced initial scout drilling of the Twins sulphide system encountered widespread porphyry Cu-Au mineralization, highlighting significant exploration potential.
+To the end of 2023, the Amarc exploration team had completed 19,759 m of helicopter-supported drilling and extensive airborne and surface surveys at JOY with Freeport, identifying several mineralized trends across the JOY District and indicating the potential for the occurrence of clustered porphyry deposits - that potential remains to be fully explored.
+In addition, the mineralization at the PINE Deposit has been expanded to over 1,700 m, substantial new porphyry Cu-Au mineralization has been discovered at the largely overburden covered Canyon deposit target; and widely spaced initial scout drilling of the Twins sulphide system has encountered widespread porphyry Cu-Au mineralization, highlighting significant exploration potential.

 In late May 2023, Amarc launched an exploration program that included extensive airborne and surface surveys focused on the detailed refinement of multiple porphyry Cu-Au deposit targets clustered along the mineralized trends that extend over the 495 km2 property, in preparation for an extensive intended drilling program in 2024.
-This program also included the rehabilitation of road and bridge access to the PINE Cu-Au Deposit in the centre of the JOY tenure and other deposit targets to facilitate the 2024 drilling, for which planning is underway.
-The 2024 program is fully funded by Freeport.
+This program also included the rehabilitation of road and bridge access to the PINE Cu-Au Deposit in the centre of the JOY tenure and other deposit targets to facilitate the 2024 drilling.
+In July 2024, Amarc announced that the drilling focused 2024 program, fully funded by Freeport, had commenced.

-Amarc's 722 km2 DUKE District is located 80 km northeast of Smithers within the broader Babine Region, one of BC's most prolific porphyry Cu-Au belts.
-The Babine Region, a 40 by 100 km northnorthwesterly striking mineralized belt is host to Noranda Mines' past producing Bell and Granisle Cu-Au mines that produced a total of 1.1 billion pounds of Cu, 634,000 ounces of Au and 3.5 million ounces of Ag2, and the advanced stage Morrison Cu-Au deposit.
+Amarc's DUKE District is located 80 km northeast of Smithers within the broader Babine Region, one of BC's most prolific porphyry Cu-Au belts.
+The 40 by 100 km north-northwesterly striking Babine mineralized belt is host to Noranda Mines' past producing Bell and Granisle Cu-Au mines that produced a total of 1.1 billion pounds of Cu, 634,000 ounces of Au and 3.5 million ounces of Ag2, and the advanced stage Morrison Cu-Au deposit.
 The DUKE District includes both the DUKE porphyry Cu deposit discovery and a series of high potential porphyry Cu-Au deposit targets generated from the Company's comprehensive district scale targeting programs.

 In late calendar 2022, Amarc entered into a funding agreement on the DUKE District with Boliden Mineral Canada Ltd. ("Boliden"), a wholly-owned subsidiary of the Boliden Group.
 Under the terms of the Agreement, Boliden may earn up to a 70% ownership interest, by making staged exploration and development investments totalling \$90 million.
 Boliden can earn an initial 60% interest by funding \$30 million of exploration and development expenditures within four years of the effective date of the Agreement, of which CDN\$5 million is a committed amount.
 Boliden invested \$10 million through to the end of 2023 and will invest an additional \$10 million through to the end of 2024.
-Amarc is the project operator.
+Amarc is the